in28minutes/java-cheat-sheet/README.md

 Output:
 ```
-Exception Handled in Mainclass com.rithus.exceptionhandling.CurrenciesDoNotMatchException
+Exception Handled in Mainclass com.in28minutes.exceptionhandling.CurrenciesDoNotMatchException
 ```

 There is no change in output from the previous example.
 This is because Exception catch block can catch Exception and all subclasses of Exception.
 #### Extend RuntimeException
-LetÕs change the class CurrenciesDoNotMatchException to extend RuntimeException instead of Exception
+Let's change the class CurrenciesDoNotMatchException to extend RuntimeException instead of Exception
 ```
 class CurrenciesDoNotMatchException extends RuntimeException{
 }